MrRubberDucky/EndermanGrief/README.md

 # EndermanGrief
-Enderman Grief is a Fabric mod that allows you to tweak various (annoying) aspects of Endermen
+EndermanGrief is a Fabric mod that allows you to tweak various (annoying) aspects of Endermen

-**Requires Cloth Config 6.2.57**
+**Requires Cloth Config 6.2.57+**